pablof1988/goSorensen/README.md

 # goSorensen
-Statistical inference based on the Sorensen-Dice dissimilarity  and the Gene Ontology (GO) This package implements inferential methods to compare gene lists (in this first
+This package implements inferential methods to compare gene lists (in this first
     release, to prove equivalence) in terms of their biological meaning as expressed in the GO.
 The compared gene lists are characterized by cross-tabulation frequency tables of